 - How to bet on sports (for beginners)

 The Wall Street Journal estimates that 100 million Americans wager close to $100 billion on sporting events each year.
 What are you missing out on?

 The first ever sports bet probably happened a long time ago.
 It probably started between two cavemen.
 We’ll call them Grok and Akk.
 You see, Grok once told Akk that he could run faster than a charging Saber Tooth Tiger.
 Akk scoffed at this notion but Grok was adamant.
 Akk relented with the prospect of Grok’s new spearhead if he wasn’t fast enough.
 The two agreed.

 Akk won the makeshift wager and Grok, well, he became a belch.

-As competition and man evolved we have continued to bet.
-It is one of the few intangibles that have carried over from those Grok-Akk days.
+As competition and man evolved we continued to bet.
+It’s one of the few intangibles that have carried over from those Grok-Akk days.
 We humans still have that innate desire for competition and risk.
 Sports wagering is yet another outlet for that intrinsic need.

 So we can’t run with Dwayne Wade, hit like Zach Thomas or throw like Roger Clemens so we find other ways to remain an active part of the sports we love and love to watch.

 Today, the stakes aren’t as high as the day Grok became Meow Mix, but that action has evolved into a multi-billion dollar industry.
 Today, we wager with dollars and cents and when we win, we still get that tremendous rush and when we take a beating, we feel like something the cat caught.

 In this betting for beginners article, we guide you through all the sports betting basics and terms needed to place that first bet, start winning and get back in the big game.
 It will provide you with all the basics you need to get started in sports betting.

 Winning in sports betting is the icing on the cake.
 We’ll help get you ready for that first big slice.